Say It Right: Background and writing

-The process of creating the song began in the recording studio one morning at around 4:00 a.m., when Timbaland recommended that Furtado should go home because she was tired.
+The process of creating the song began in the recording studio one morning at around 4:00 am, when Timbaland recommended that Furtado should go home because she was tired.
 Furtado, who had heard that the band U2 (a band she says she deeply admires) wrote many of their songs in the studio control room, said "Really?
 I'll show you", put on her hoodie and began to "jam".
 Nate Hills and Timbaland soon joined her, writing and producing as they went, and according to Furtado, this process intensified as she sang.
 The team used four microphones in the live room and moved them around during recording, about which Furtado said, "...when you listen to it—there's a lot of dimension.
 It kind of sounds like [Timbaland is] in another country."
 Afterwards, they picked the best vocals and "perfected" them, before inserting "reverbs and weird alien sounds" onto them. "[W]e experimented a lot with depth and different sounds," Furtado said of the making of the song. "[It] affected my vocals a whole lot."

 "Say It Right" is performed with a moderate techno groove and is written in F minor.
 It is set in common time; in 4/4 count.
 The chord progression is Fm–E–D–Bm.
 Furtado's vocal range spans from A_{3} to F_{5}.
 Furtado has cited the "spooky, keyboard-driven pop sound" of the band Eurythmics, particularly their 1983 song "Here Comes the Rain Again", as an influence on "Say It Right" and other tracks on Loose.
 "I'm not 100 percent sure what ["Here Comes the Rain Again" is] about, but it always takes me away to another place, and I love it", she said.
 The song focuses on mystic or transcendental experiences, as Furtado explained in a 2007 interview, "It is a kind of a magical song.
 It has a mystery to it, that I have not quite figured out.
 It has a haunting twist to it."

 In other interviews Furtado said that she does not really know what "Say It Right" is about, "but it captures the feeling I had when I wrote it, and it taps into this other sphere."
 The song was played during the Miss Universe 2007 Introductory Ceremony, the 2006 American Music Awards, and Concert for Diana.